 Coordinates referrals for FASD assessments and services as well as regional programming and awareness around Fetal Alcohol Spectrum Disorder (FASD).
 Information on FASD and full day FASD presentation is available upon request.

-For more information on mental health specialist services please contact Director of Mental Wellness & Healing, Laurie Russell at (709)896-0709
+For more information on mental health specialist services, please contact Director of Mental Wellness & Healing, Jessica Lyall at 709-896-9750 ext.
+228 or jessica.lyall@nunatsiavut.com

 Harm Reduction Specialist Services